panossot/jboss-additional-testsuite/README.md

 TESTING AGAINST EAP APPLICATION SERVER

 1. Make sure that JBOSS_HOME is set with the path to your JBOSS EAP directory.
-2. Build the additional testsuite activating the EAP profile (-Deap).
+2. Build and run the additional testsuite activating the EAP profile (-Deap).
-3. Run the additional testsuite.

 TESTING AGAINST WILDFLY APPLICATION SERVER

 1. Make sure that JBOSS_HOME is set with the path to your WILDFLY directory.
-2. Build the additional testsuite activating the WILDFLY profile (-Dwildfly).
+2. Build and run the additional testsuite activating the WILDFLY profile (-Dwildfly).

-3. Run the additional testsuite.
+TESTING AGAINST EAP OR WILDFLY APPLICATION SERVER USING SPECIFIC JDK VERSION

+1. Make sure that JBOSS_HOME is set with the path to your EAP OR WILDFLY directory.
+2. Make sure that JAVA_HOME is pointing to the jdk of desired version.
+2. Build and run the additional testsuite activating the EAP or WILDFLY specific jdk version profile (-Deap.jdk8, -Dwildfly.jdk8).

 #License